What is the Infants Act?

-A health care provider can accept consent from the child and provide the treatment without getting consent from the parent or guardian if the health care provider is sure that the child understands:
+A health care provider can accept consent from the child and provide health care that is in the child's best interests without getting consent from the parent or guardian if the health care provider is sure that the child understands:

-- The benefits and risks of having the treatment
+- The benefits and risks of the health care

 How does “mature minor consent” relate to immunization?

-In B.C., immunizations for school aged children are given in grade 6 and grade 9.
+In B.C., immunizations for school aged children are given in grade 6 and grade 9 (and other grades if children are behind in immunization or at risk for certain vaccine-preventable diseases).
 Most of the time, the vaccines are given by nurses at immunization clinics held at schools.
-Children may also get vaccines at a health unit, youth clinic, doctor’s office, or pharmacy.
+Children may also get vaccines at a health unit, youth clinic, doctor's office or pharmacy.
 In all of these settings, a child can consent to the vaccine on their own behalf if the health care provider has determined that the child is capable of making this decision.

 Although there is no set age for when a child becomes capable, common practice is for parents or guardians of children in grade 6 to give consent for their child to be immunized.
-However, children in grade 9 are given the opportunity to consent for themselves.
-Children are also able to refuse a vaccine for which their parent or guardian has consented as long as they understand the risks of not having it.
+However, children in grade 9 and older are given the opportunity to consent for themselves.
+If a child refuses a vaccine for which their parent or guardian has consented, they must be informed of the risks of not having it.